 *On this date in 1877, we celebrate Dexter Avenue Baptist Church.
 This is a Baptist church in Montgomery, Alabama, affiliated with the Progressive National Baptist Convention.

-The Dexter Avenue Baptist Church congregation was organized by freedmen and free people of color.
+Freedmen and free people of color organized the Dexter Avenue Baptist Church congregation.
 It was first known as the Second Colored Baptist Church.
 The church trustees paid $270 on January 30, 1879, for a lot at the corner of what is now Dexter Avenue and Decatur Street.
 The first church building was a small wood-frame building.
-The congregation began construction of a new building in 1883; the brick building was not completed until 1889.
+The congregation began constructing a new building in 1883; the brick building was not completed until 1889.